Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 ATIONet separates unauthorized transactions into 2 sections: [Exceptions](#exceptions) and **Declined Transactions**.

 Declined Transactions are those that managed to pass ATIONet's hard authentications, but were rejected by other validations such as an unsatisfied rule or balance validation.
+In the Volume Dispensed, Unit Price Dispensed, Amount Dispensed, Contract Unit Price, Contract Amount columns, you can see with which currency the rejected transaction was made.

 ![Declined Transactions](https://github.com/nuchavez/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Declined%20Transactions.PNG)